Thrills and hills in Elkhart Lake

 The first race in 1950 drew 5,000 spectators.
 It drew 50,000 the next year, and 100,000 the year after that.

 Racing on public roads in America ended in 1952, but racing returned to Elkhart Lake in 1955, when the Road America course was built.
 Now, drivers and spectators come from all over to the “National Park of Speed.''

 Of the six Victorian resorts at the turn of the century, three remain, including the Osthoff.

 The Osthoff family ran it until 1955, then sold it to a Chicago couple who turned it into a theater camp.
 In 1989, investors bought it and razed the old buildings.

-The sprawling new Osthoff Resort was built in the Victorian style, like Siebkens and Victorian Village.
+The sprawling new Osthoff Resort was built in the Victorian style, like Siebkens and the old Victorian Village.